PPC Management South Africa: What Good Management Looks Like

 Search terms are rarely discussed

-That usually means quality control is too shallow.
+That often means quality control is too shallow.

-The landing page is always excluded from the conversation
+The landing page is excluded from the conversation

-That often creates a false story where the account gets blamed for problems that are really page or follow-up problems.
+That often creates a false story where the account gets blamed for page or follow-up problems.

 There is no clear view of lead quality